Neutrino Masses and Hubble Tension via a Majoron in MFV: Phenomenological Signatures

-The Majoron-Higgs coupling follows due to the mixing between the radial component of $\chi$ and the physical Higgs, as described at the end of Sect.~\ref{sec:Mechanism}.
-Indeed, expanding the kinetic term of the field $\chi$, a $\sigma\omega\omega$ coupling arises that induces an effective coupling $h\omega\omega$, via the mixing $\vartheta$.
-This coupling opens up a new decay channel for the Higgs that contributes to the Higgs invisible decay observable.
-The width of this process is given by
+The mixing of the Higgs with the new scalar also yields a coupling of the former to two Majorons.
+Expanding the kinetic term of $\chi$ yields a $\sigma\omega\omega$ term, that in turn produces a coupling $h\omega\omega$ after an insertion of the scalar mixing.
+Thus, a new decay channel for the Higgs opens up, contributing to its invisible width.
+The rate of this process is given by

-where the last inequality has been obtained considering that the invisible Higgs decay width may constitute at most the $19\%$ of its total width~\cite{Sirunyan:2018owy}.

-This result can be translated into a strong bound on $v_\chi$, that reads \be \dfrac{v_\chi}{\vert s_\vartheta\vert}\gtrsim 5\TeV\,. \ee For a light $\sigma$, the mixing would be close to its current upper bound, Eq.~\eqref{ScalarMixingBound}, and $v_\chi$ should be larger than $\sim1.5\TeV$, which would exclude CASE NR2 and part of the parameter space of CASE NR1, see the dashed line in Fig.~\ref{Fig:SigmaMassPlots}.
-However, as stated at the end of Sect.~\ref{sec:Mechanism}, the assumption made here is that $\sigma$ is sufficiently heavy to be integrated out and this corresponds to much smaller values of the mixing angle $\vartheta$, relaxing in this way the bound on $v_\chi$.
+These effects on Higgs phenomenology have an impact on the signal strength $\mu_h$, defined as the ratio of observed Higgs events with respect to the SM expectation.
+This quantity has been measured to be in perfect agreement with the SM by both ATLAS and CMS~\cite{ATLAS:2022vkf, CMS:2022dwd}.
+In our setup, both the production cross section and the visible decay rates are modified.
+The former is suppressed by a factor $\cos^2{\vartheta}$, while the latter diminishes due to the appearance of the invisible channel.
+Explicitly,

+where $\Gamma_{h}$ is the total decay width of the Higgs boson.
+The combination of the ATLAS and CMS measurements yields a lower limit of $\mu_h>0.94$~\cite{Fernandez-Martinez:2022stj} at the 95\% CL, which translates into an upper bound on $\sin{\vartheta}$ that is proportional to $v_\chi$.

+These constraints can be portrayed in the parameter space composed of the mass of $\sigma$ and the quartic coupling $g$, as seen in Fig.~\ref{Fig:SigmaMassPlots}, in which the green areas are ruled out.
+Although we choose a particular value for $v_\chi$, we find that the bounds are basically independent on this quantity.
+Clearly, $M_\sigma$ can reach very large values without requiring any fine-tuning on $g$; conversely, $\sigma$ can only be light if $g$ is close to zero.
+Note that the upper bound on the Higgs invisible branching ratio (that currently stands at a 13\%~\cite{ParticleDataGroup:2022pth}) constitutes an independent source of limits, which exhibit a very similar dependence with the parameters of the model.
+However, these bounds are always looser than those given by signal strengths, so we do not include them in our results.